"I'm new to D&D, and want to learn how to play [or DM]. Where do I start?"

 For the new player, the most common question is something along the lines of "How do I learn to play?" or "How do I find a group willing to teach?"

 Ignore any advice on the internet that tells you "Read the whole Player's Handbook!".
 In the Basic Rules, the core mechanics are just a couple dozen pages.
-If you just want to know the most essential part of the rules to understand the game, you can start with the Introduction (3 pages), Chapter 7 - Using Ability Scores (6 pages), and Chapter 9 - Combat (9 pages).
+If you just want to know the most essential part of the rules to understand the game, you can start with the Introduction, Chapter 7 - Using Ability Scores, Chapter 8 - Adventuring, and Chapter 9 - Combat (about 24 pages in total).

-Honestly, you can get by with just about 20 pages...
-Yes, once you have a character in hand you will want to read about his or her Race and Class (Chapters 2 - 3), but that can be secondary.
-The core rules are all contained in 18 pages!
+Honestly, you can get by with reading a couple dozen pages...
+Yes, once you have a character in hand you will want to read about his or her Race and Class (Chapters 2 and 3), but that can be secondary.
+The core rules are all contained in roughly 20 pages!
 Most of the rest can be learned at the table.
 Caveat: If you are playing a Cleric or Wizard, you will have to read and become familiar with spell casting.
 It can't be helped.

 Wizards of the Coast offers several pre-generated characters of various races and classes.
 It's usually good to start out with one of these since you won't be very familiar with what are the optimal choices during character creation.
 But if you want to try your hand at it, read Chapter 2 of the Basic Rules, which walks you a character creation example step-by-step.